oanda/apidocs/index.md

     https://api-sandbox.oanda.com

-Sandbox environment is currently a test bed to showcase our upcoming REST API.
+Sandbox environment is a test bed used to showcase our upcoming REST API and is open to everyone to use.
+Sandbox environment currently has the following limitation:

-Please contact [api@oanda.com](mailto:api@oanda.com) if you are insterested in using our API in fxTrade and fxTrade Practice environment.
+* Generated (fake) market data
+* No order monitoring.
+Limiting orders will not be triggered.

+OANDA API on production is currently in a closed beta period with a limited number of slots.
+We will be opening up our beta program in the near future.

 Request and Response